dehezhang2/Notes/3402/CS3402_Database_System.md

     ```SQL
     SELECT <attribute list>
     // A list of attrbibute names whose values are to be retrieved by the query
+    // projection in algebra
     FROM <table list>
     // a list of relation names required to process the query
     WHERE <condition> ;
     // condition is a boolean expression
+    // select in algebra
     ```

   * try one of single/double quotation for a string